 In the Army Grup North sector, the motorized units establish a line from Lake Peipus to Reval to Parun.
 The Soviets counterattack and make some gains.

 In the Army Group Center sector, the Soviet 7th and 5th Mechanized Corps of the Soviet 20th Army (Lieutenant-General P.A.
-Kurochkin) attack with about 700-1,500 tanks near Lepiel.
+Kurochkin) attack with about 700-1,500 tanks near Lepel.
 While this is an impressive number of vehicles, only a small fraction are types that give the German panzers trouble.
 The Germans of General Hoth's 3rd Panzer Group are prepared - Hitler has reined the panzers in recently - and the Soviet armored vehicles are mauled.
 German 7th Panzer Division - Erwin Rommel's old formation - illustrates the power of the defensive and virtually wipes out the two Soviet formations.
 This is known as the First Battle of Smolensk.

-In the Army Group South sector, the Germans attack in the north with 1st Panzer Group and Sixth Army and in the south with German 17th Army and Romanian 3rd Army.
-The northern prong of the advance approaches Zhitomir, while the southern prong takes Khotyn Fortress on the Dniestr River.
+In the Army Group South sector, the Germans attack in the north with 1st Panzer Group and Sixth Army and in the south with the German 17th Army and Romanian 3rd Army.
+The northern prong of the advance approaches Zhytomyr, while the southern prong takes Khotyn Fortress on the Dniestr River.

 Despite occasional Red Air Force successes, overall the Luftwaffe dominates the skies.
 Today, for instance, JG 54 intercepts a formation of 73 Soviet bombers attacking the German bridgehead at Ostrov.
 The Luftwaffe pilots claim 65 Soviet bombers shot down, and ace Max-Hellmuth Ostermann claims his 19th and 20th victories.